webrtc/FirebaseRTC/correctedCodelab.md

     1. In the Firebase sidebar, navigate to Build -> Cloud Firestore.
     1. Click __Create database__ in the Cloud Firestore pane.
     1. Select the __Start in test mode__ option, then click __Enable__ after reading the disclaimer about the security rules.
     Test mode ensures that you can freely write to the database during development.
 We'll make our database more secure later on in this codelab.
-(TODO: ...this tutorial doesn't handle making the database more secure...just...so you know)
+        > TODO: ...this tutorial doesn't actually handle making the database more secure.

 1. Get the sample code
     1. On your local machine, clone the codelab GitHub repository from the command line: